Student Financial Services

 Set up direct deposit!

-If you expect that your financial aid (or other payments) will pay more than the expenses charged to your student account, you should set up a Direct Deposit account where UVM can send the excess money.
+If you expect that your financial aid (or other payments) will pay more than the expenses charged to your student account, you need to set up a Direct Deposit account where UVM can send the excess money.
 The excess will be refunded to the bank account you enter for your Direct Deposit, and can be used for any education related expenses.
 If your parent is borrowing a Federal Parent PLUS Loan, the refund will be issued to the parent borrower directly (in the form of a paper check), unless they have requested that the refund be released to you (which is done during the application process for the loan).
 Click here to learn more.

 Accept and/or decline your financial aid awards!